truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/ddns-updater.md

 By default, this application is limited to use no more than **4** CPU cores and **8** Gibibytes available memory.
 The application might use considerably less system resources.

-{{< trueimage src="/images/SCALE/23.10/DdnsUpdaterResourceConfig.png" alt="ddns-updater Resource Configuration" id="8: ddns-updater Resource Configuration" >}}
+{{< trueimage src="/images/SCALE/23.10/DdnsUpdaterResourceConfig.png" alt="DDNS-Updater Resource Configuration" id="8: DDNS-Updater Resource Configuration" >}}

 Tune these limits as needed to prevent the application from overconsuming system resources and introducing performance issues.